Marjorie Galelli

 Hollywood and the Military: Soldiers and Civilians in the All-Volunteer Era

-In this course, we will cover key themes about the US military in the late 20th century and use popular movies as a guiding thread.
-The movies will not simply be an illustration of the themes that we will address.
-Rather, we will use them as primary sources to better understand the historical context in which they were created.
+In this course, we cover key themes about the US military in the late 20th century and use popular movies as a guiding thread.
+The movies are not simply an illustration of the themes that we address.
+Rather, we use them as primary sources to better understand the historical context in which they were created.

-We will mainly focus on the military as an institution and its interactions with the civilian world.
-War will be in the background.
-Through the lens of movie representations, we will be addressing questions such as: How do civilians become soldiers?
+We mainly focus on the military as an institution and its interactions with the civilian world.
+War is in the background.
+Through the lens of movie representations, we address questions such as: How do civilians become soldiers?
 What does it mean to be part of the US military?
 How do civilians and military personnel interact?
 How do movies influence civilians’ perspective of the military?
 How does the military use Hollywood and what for?
 How do these popular representations evolve over time?

 The new version of the syllabus is designed for a Monday-Wednesday-Friday schedule rather than Tuesday-Thursday.
 As such, it starts each week with a class solely focused on the historical context.
 The assignments have also been revised to be more guided and scaffolded.